-- not occupy any other registered establishment within the financial year
+- The occupier of the establishment must not occupy any other registered establishment in the financial year.

 |Apples or pears (either or both)||400|

 |Strawberries or berries (either or both)||5|

 |All other kinds of horticultural products||5|

 How does the department determine my eligibility?